Code-Institute-Submissions/Trash-Tournaments/README.md

 [View a live version of the site here.](https://joeyyscott.github.io/Trash-Tournaments/)

+I have created this project (Milestone project 1) as part of my Full Stack Web Development course with [Code Institute](https://codeinstitute.net/).

-Trash Tournaments is a personal community discord aimed at helping peope improve at the game [Rocket League](https://www.rocketleague.com/).
-It is owned by me and a few friends and for Milestone Project 1 why not create a site that will get used?
+Trash Tournaments is a personal community discord aimed at helping people improve at the game [Rocket League](https://www.rocketleague.com/).
+It is owned by me and a few friends.
+For Milestone Project 1 I thought why not create a site that will get used?

 ![Am I responsive screenshot](readme-images/amiresponsive.png)